gvwilson/thirdbit/src/fiction/santas/index.md

 At one point their path took them beneath a raised track.
-A shallow crater and the remains of a subway car, both lightly dusted with snow, were evidence of Finner and the Elfabot's previous encounter with Santazilla.
+A shallow crater and the remains of a subway car, both lightly dusted with snow, were evidence of Finner and Elfabot's previous encounter with Santazilla.
 He paused for a moment as if to catch his breath[^catch-breath] and looked back along the tracks.
 There: